WRXinYue/ocean-hub/src/docs/install/docker.md

 GLHF✨

-How to update your Misskey server
+How to update your Ocean server
 ----------------------------------------------------------------
 ::: warning
-When updating, be sure to check the [release notes](https://github.com/misskey-dev/misskey/blob/master/CHANGELOG.md) to know in advance the changes and whether or not additional work is required (in most cases, it is not).
+When updating, be sure to check the [release notes](https://github.com/ocean-dev/ocean/blob/master/CHANGELOG.md) to know in advance the changes and whether or not additional work is required (in most cases, it is not).
 :::

 ```sh